mongodb/mongo/src/mongo/db/catalog/README.md

  * Allow closing/reopening the catalog while still providing limited `UUID` to `NamespaceString` lookup to support rollback to a point in time.

-All catalog access is internally synchronized, and use of iterators after catalog changes generally results in automatic repositioning.
+### Synchronization
+Catalog access is synchronized using [read-copy-update][] where reads operate on an immutable instance and writes on a new instance with its contents copied from the previous immutable instance used for reads.
+Readers holding on to a catalog instance will thus not observe any writes that happen after requesting an instance.
+If it is desired to observe writes while holding a catalog instance then the reader must refresh it.

+Catalog writes are handled with the `CollectionCatalog::write(callback)` interface.
+It provides the necessary [read-copy-update][] abstractions.
+A writable catalog instance is created by making a shallow copy of the existing catalog.
+The actual write is implemented in the supplied callback which is allowed to throw.
+Execution of the write callbacks are serialized and may run on a different thread than the thread calling `CollectionCatalog::write`.

+To avoid a bottleneck in the case the catalog contains a large number of collections (being slow to copy), concurrent writes are batched together.
+Any thread that enters `CollectionCatalog::write` while a catalog instance is being copied is enqueued.
+When the copy finishes, all enqueued write jobs are run on that catalog instance by the copying thread.

 ### Collection objects
-Objects of the `Collection` class provide access to a collection's main properties across some range of time between [DDL](#glossary) operations that may change these properties.
-Such operations may change the collection name for example, resulting in a new `Collection` object.
+Objects of the `Collection` class provide access to a collection's properties between [DDL](#glossary) operations that modify these properties.
+Modifications are synchronized using [read-copy-update][].
+Reads access immutable `Collection` instances.
+Writes, such as rename collection, apply changes to a clone of the latest `Collection` instance and then atomically install the new `Collection` instance in the catalog.
 It is possible for operations that read at different points in time to use different `Collection` objects.

 Notable properties of `Collection` objects are:
  * catalog ID - to look up or change information from the DurableCatalog.